nshaver/euroshield_polysynth/README.md

 Credit goes here for the band-limited sawtooth: https://github.com/silveirago/teensyATK I took their work and modified it a little to be more like the stock Teensy waveform class.
 I attempted to create a square wave that does a little sloping at the edges in an attempt to reduce its aliasing.
 I don't really know if I did any good at that or not.
 Nevertheless, it works.

+Regarding the class AudioSynthWaveformBL,

+add synth_waveformbl to Audio.h, which lives in somewhere like:

+arduino-1.8.9/hardware/teensy/avr/libraries/Audio/Audio.h

+copy synth_waveformbl.h and synth_waveformbl.cpp into that same directory.

+Then you can use synth_waveformbl exactly as you would have normally used synth_waveform.